writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 ### Default - default.yaml

-We'ven'thing in this file, however this is where you can set inventory-wide defaults, and use the groups.yaml and hosts.yaml to override those defaults.
+Nothing is contained in this file, however this is where you can set inventory-wide defaults, and use the groups.yaml and hosts.yaml to override those defaults.

 ## Discovery Toolkit